artur-gramacki/Epileptic-Seizure-Detection/README.md

-This is the Electronic Supplements for the paper
+This is the Electronic Supplements for the paper:

 **A Deep Learning Framework for Epileptic Seizure Detection based on Neonatal EEG Signals**